 proboscis of the Hound to inject massive jolts of morphine or procaine.

-not representing or imitating external reality or the objects of nature
+not representing or imitating external reality

 And most of the time in the cafes they have the jokeboxes on and the same jokes most of the time, or the musical wall lit and all the coloured patterns running up and down, but it's only colour and all